What's the recovery like for PDO Thread Lift?

 When to call your provider

-- Thread visible under skin after day 10
+- A thread becoming visible under the skin after day 10

-- Thread coming through skin at an entry point
+- A thread poking through the skin at an entry point

 - Signs of infection at entry points